caltechlibrary/datatools/docs/string/split.md

-# string split DELIMITER [JSON_ARRAY]
+# string split DELIMITER [STRING]

-This command will return split a string at the delimiter and return it as a JSON arrya.
+This command will return split a string at the delimiter and return it as a JSON array.

 ## Typical command line